Call Us Today!Contact Delightful Days for more information or to schedule a tour (937) 435-8808.

 If the Center should be severely damaged or declared unsafe, all children will be evacuated to an emergency shelter where they will await your arrival.
-Our emergency shelter is next door at the Senior Resource Connection – address: 5601 Kentshire Dr. The Senior Resource Connection is our neighbor and the children can quickly and safely walk there without crossing any roads.
-The director will make every attempt to notify you as soon as possible.
+Our emergency shelter is across the street at the American Legion – address: 5700 Kentshire Dr. The director will make every attempt to notify you as soon as possible.
 A notice will be posted at the Center with information on the alternative site.

 All the staff of DDLC receives training in the signs and symptoms of illness and in hand washing and disinfecting procedures.

 No DDLC staff will be able to work if they have a suspected case of communicable disease.

 The Center will immediately notify the parent or guardian of the child’s condition when a child has been observed with signs or symptoms of illness.